 Cloud computing offers high scalability, fast deployment and total flexibility.
 Many companies have experienced a transition into the cloud within the last 5 years - whether using public, private or hybrid cloud.
 Getting into the cloud is easy.
 However, many companies realized that maintenance costs of a private cloud are much higher than expected.
 The perceived lack of security of public clouds, on the other hand, makes people cautious.
-Which strategy is the best for you?
+Which strategy is the best one for you?

 - Strategic guideline for a portfolio of approx. 6000 applications

 - In-depth analysis of the strengths and weaknesses of cloud environments

 - Development of 12 evaluation categories to assess the cloud readiness

 - Definition of the 10 main cloud capabilities

 Cloud computing is becoming increasingly attractive due to its quick and simple implementation.
 In recent years, the number of cloud-based solutions at our customer, a global player in the automotive industry, has exploded.
 However, clear strategic guidelines and documented best practices for future projects were still missing.
 For example, there was not enough transparency regarding security requirements or clear rules regarding the monitoring process.
 So, the first step was to come up with a solid cloud strategy.